 As a result of skyrocketing federal debt along with excessive issuance of Federal Reserve note dollars (or their electronic equivalent), savers have been losing significant purchasing power as inflation rages across America.

-The exemption on sound money included in House Bill 360 is good policy for several reasons:
+The exemption on sound money included in House Bill 360 is a good policy for several reasons:

 - Studies have shown that taxing precious metals is an inefficient form of revenue collection.
 The results of a Michigan study, for example, demonstrated that any sales tax proceeds a state collects on precious metals may be surpassed by the state revenue lost from conventions, businesses, and economic activity that are driven out of the state.